django-extensions/django-extensions/docs/command_extensions.rst

   Content-Encoding header, and also set a far future expires header for browser caching.

-* *syncdata* - Makes the current database have the same data as the fixture(s), no more, no less.
+* :doc:`syncdata` - Makes the current database have the same data as the fixture(s), no more, no less.

 * *unreferenced_files* - Prints a list of all files in MEDIA_ROOT that are not referenced in the database.